Prepare for the Unexpected.

 - Families may be forced to relocate to more affordable areas and schools, moving away from social circles and causing great disruptions to their lifestyle

-- You might be thinking that you have life insurance covered through their superfund.
+You might be thinking that you have life insurance covered through your superfund.
 In reality, many people may have some cover but that doesn’t mean the policy fine print is good, or that they have enough cover.

 By having the conversation with your financial adviser about life insurance, you can become financially prepared for the unexpected and create greater security for the future of you and your family.